Rutgers Cancer Institute of New Jersey

 Osteomyelitis is an infection of the bone.
 It may be:

-Symptoms may cause:
+Osteomyelitis may cause:

 Copyright © Nucleus Medical Media, Inc.